NimbleApp common-platform documentation

 Choosing profiling environment options

-You can choose to run your app profiles in one or more environments.
-At the time of this writing, the available environments are Android 4.4 and Android 5.
+You can choose to run your app profiles in one or more environments (e.g. OS version).
 Choosing two environments will generate two different profiles for each Scenario.

 Choosing files to upload